Have you heard about the WordPress microsite?

 Cons of Microsites

-Search Engine Optimization: Microsites can be difficult to optimize for search engines, making it harder to target specific keywords and phrases.
+Search Engine Optimization: Microsites can be difficult to optimize for search engines, making targeting specific keywords and phrases harder.

 Cost and Time: Microsites can be expensive and time-consuming to make and keep up.
 They take more time and work to plan and build than the main website.

 Potential Confusion: People who are looking at the main site might suddenly get sent to a microsite without meaning to.
-This could be frustrating and confusing.
+This can be frustrating and confusing.

-Limited Data Collection: Microsites may collect less data at one time with more restrictions on what data can be entered, making it more challenging to gather comprehensive insights.
+Limited Data Collection: Microsites may collect less data at once with more restrictions on what data can be entered, making it more challenging to gather comprehensive insights.

 What is a microsite vs website?